d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

  * if this request context has zero max request retry count, the automatic retries of requests would be disabled

 Methods of both interfaces now accept optional `IRequestContextPtr` where before QEverCloud 5 they used to accept `authenticationToken` parameter.
 If no request context is provided, the default one is used - either the one provided to `newNoteStore`/`newUserStore` or the one created with `newRequestContext` with all the default parameters.

+The constructor of `UserStore` class in previous QEverCloud versions used to accept `host` string which was the address of Evernote service.
+Now `newUserStore` accepts a user store url which is essentially `"https://" + host + "/edam/user"`

 ## New functionality